Corporate Event Planning – The Little Black Book

 Making Lists, Checking them Twice

-Creating a corporate event survival guide may not be entirely useful for all planners, but should be designed to provide inspiration and guidance on your event journey.
+Creating a corporate event planning survival guide may not be entirely useful for all planners, but should be designed to provide inspiration and guidance on your event journey.
 As you start to weave together your own survival guide, create lists that fall under the five design principles of a corporate event.

-“It’s All in the Details”
+“Corporate Event Planning is All in the Details”

 The Elements – The elements consist of all the pieces that make up your event.
 What are your event goals and objectives?
 Set firm dates, coordinate with stakeholders, determine a budget, negotiate proposals for venues and hotels, and confirm an event agenda.
 Checklists for the elements will be extremely lengthy if well organized.